 Ayn Rand’s Faulty View of Human Nature

-Ayn Rand’s Objectivism is proudly hierarchal in nature.
-Rand’s politics are based on her view on morality.
+Rand’s Objectivism is proudly hierarchal.
+Her politics are based on her view on morality.
 Her view on morality is based on her metaphysics.
 Her metaphysics dictates that there is an unalterable nature of man qua man.
 She develops a vision of what the ideal man ought to be, based on the “objective” nature in which humans survive.
 Certain behaviors are held up as morally superior to others.

 Rand writes in “The Objectivist Ethics” in The Virtue of Selfishness: